What is social development in children

 Let them play

-Encourage your child to make friends by providing ample opportunities for them to play with other children, especially in pretend play.
+Encourage your child to make friends by providing ample opportunities to play with other children, especially in pretend play or social play in small groups.

 Children develop language skills, learn social rules, and form emotional ties through mutual and reciprocal interactions with peers11.